ethHong/Selenium_Coursera_crawler/README.md

 # Coursera Crawler
 Crawler for courser (still WIP)

+**How to use:**

+- You can simply run coursera_crawler.py
+- If you prefer ipynb, you can use Coursera_crawling.ipynb
+- Package requirements: bs4, langdetect, selenium, platform

 # [Description]
 This program is a crawler to scrape course information from : https://www.coursera.org/directory/courses The current version take: